 Hepatitis A Vaccine

 Hepatitis A is a serious liver disease caused by the Hepatitis A virus (HAV).
-HAV is found in the stool of persons with Hepatitis A. It is usually spread by close personal contact and by eating food or drinking water containing HAV.
+The virus is found in the stool of an infected person, and it’s usually spread through close personal contact with someone who has the virus, or by unknowingly eating food or drinking water that’s been contaminated with even small amounts of HAV.

-Older children and adolescents 2 through 18 years of age who were not vaccinated previously should be vaccinated.
+Hepatitis A vaccines are recommended for older children and adolescents2 through 18 years of age who were not vaccinated previously should be vaccinated.
+For adults, those who have not yet been vaccinated and want to stay protected should also be vaccinated.

 Hepatitis A vaccine is also recommended for the following people: